slevin/talks/oopwtf/slides.md

 #Design Patterns

-Abstractions for managing dependencies not directly supported by the language.
+Abstractions for managing dependencies in ways not directly supported by the language.

 Build with: *bad*